salahnomad/salahnomad.github.io/content/cultural-bridges/tech/analog-api/index.md

 *The Analog Memory:* 99% of what came through the R-441B's speaker was noise—crackles, hums, overlapping stations.
 My job as a listener was to **actively filter** for the 1% of signal.
 This required intense focus and the discipline to ignore distractions.

 *The Digital Translation:* **Cognitive Sovereignty.** In an attention economy, your most valuable skill is filtering.
 Turn off non-essential notifications.
 Curate your information sources ruthlessly.
 Schedule "signal time" for deep work.
 Just as I learned to distinguish a faint BBC transmission from Cuban radio interference, you must learn to distinguish valuable information from digital clutter.
-This is the foundation of **[The Thermae Flow State](/resources/remote-work-zen/thermae-flow-state-deep-work/)**.
+This is the foundation of building your own sanctuary for deep work, a practice I call [**The Thermae Flow State**](/resources/remote-work-zen/thermae-flow-state-deep-work/).

 ---
 ### 4. The Analog API in Practice: From Memory to Methodology